 Read full cost of living guides in Auckland:

-New Zealand’s capital city has the highest rent in the country but is slightly cheaper than Auckland when it comes to groceries and other costs of living expenses.
-The 2023 Trade Me Rental Price Index showed Wellington had a median weekly rent of NZ$640, while the average price of a house is now NZ$1.018 million.
+Auckland has the highest rent in the country and is slightly more expensive than Wellington when it comes to groceries and other costs of living expenses.
+The 2024 Trade Me Rental Price Index showed Wellington had a median weekly rent of NZ$650, while Auckland has an average rent of NZ$675.

 A single person living in Wellington must earn at least NZ$5,130 after tax per month to keep up with the minimum cost of living.
 A family of four needs to collectively make at least NZ$7,318 after tax per month as a household to comfortably get by.